rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 ### Structural Realism

+-   realist
+-   Poincar&#233;, Worrall, Ladyman, Psillos
+-   Contrast with Bueno's Structural Empiricism

 Science has identified real patterns, relationships, and structures (at least within a regime) in nature.

--   Poincar&#233;, Worrall, Ladyman, Psills
--   Contrast with Bueno's Structural Empiricism

 My Thoughts